The Man from U.N.C.L.E.: Season 1

 The show's first season was in black-and-white.
 Rolfe created a kind of Alice's Adventures in Wonderland world, where mundane everyday life would intersect with the looking-glass fantasy of international espionage which lay just beyond.
 The U.N.C.L.E. universe was one where the weekly "innocent" would get caught up in a series of fantastic adventures, in a battle of good and evil.

 U.N.C.L.E. headquarters in New York City was most-frequently entered by a secret passage in Del Floria's Tailor Shop.
 Another entrance was through The Masque Club.
 Mr. Waverly had his own secret entrance, hinted at in the episode "The Mad, Mad Tea Party Affair".
 The episodes were largely filmed on the MGM back lot.
 The same building with an imposing exterior staircase was used for episodes set throughout the Mediterranean area and Latin America, and the same dirt road lined with eucalyptus trees on the back lot in Culver City stood in for virtually every continent of the globe.

 The episodes followed a naming convention where each title was in the form of "The ***** Affair", such as "The Vulcan Affair", "The Mad, Mad, Tea Party Affair", and "The Waverly Ring Affair", etc. The only exception was "Alexander the Greater Affair".
 The first season episode "The Green Opal Affair" establishes that U.N.C.L.E. uses the term "affair" to refer to its different missions.
+Every episode was divided into four "Acts", numbered with Roman numerals, each of which had a title that referred to something that happened or was said within the act.